lsst-sqre/sqr-086/index.md

 Consider a Rubin Science Platform user who is working in the Portal to query and view LSST data.[^agnostic] The Firefly-based Portal shows information about tables and columns by making queries against the [TAP][tap] schema.
-The LSST TAP schemas are annotated with [DataLink][datalink] service descriptors points to a link service, also hosted in the RSP, that provides links to entities like tables and columns in an LSST data release.
+The LSST TAP schemas are annotated with [DataLink][datalink] service descriptors pointing to link endpoints, also hosted in the RSP, that provide URLs to related entities like table and column descriptions in LSST data release documentation.
 These service descriptors are added to the TAP schema through definition files in [sdm_schemas][sdm_schemas], which is managed through [Felis][felis].
-The service descriptors specify access URLs, including query parameters, to a link endpoint provided by another RSP service.
+The service descriptors specify access URLs, including query parameters, to link endpoints provided by another RSP service.
-In the RSP, the [datalinker][datalinker] Python project provides a link service that can be extended for this application.
+In the RSP, the [datalinker][datalinker] Python application provides a link service that can be extended for this application.
-The link endpoint, through the datalinker service, operates in the RSP so that it can be aware of what data is available in that RSP, and can make any last-mile transformations to the links, including adding RSP-specific links.
+The link endpoints, through the datalinker service, operate in the RSP so that they can be aware of what data is available in that RSP and can make any last-mile transformations to the links, including adding RSP-specific links.
 See [](#datalinker-service).

-[^agnostic]: Although we use the Portal as the example, and also as the driving use case, by adopting the IVOA DataLink standard, other VO clients can also get documentation links.
+[^agnostic]: Although we use the Portal as the example, and also as the driving use case, by adopting the IVOA DataLink standard other VO clients can also get documentation links.

-Most documentation links will be provided through documentation sites hosted outside the Rubin Science Platform on `lsst.io`, which is managed by the LSST the Docs ({sqr}`006`) static documentation site platform.
+Most documentation links will point to documentation sites hosted outside the Rubin Science Platform on `lsst.io`, which is managed by the LSST the Docs ({sqr}`006`) static documentation site platform.
 So that the link service in the RSP doesn't have to be aware in detail of these documentation sites, and also so that other data facilities can mix in other documentation sources for their RSP deployments, we propose that the link service also acts as a proxy to a link provider that lives closer to the documentation domain.

 The [Ook][ook] documentation librarian service, which is hosted in the Roundtable internal services Kubernetes cluster, already indexes Rubin documentation sites.